hashicorp/consul/website/source/docs/acl/acl-system.html.md

 An ACL Service Identity is an abbreviated syntax for expressing a link to a policy suitable for use in [Consul Connect](/docs/connect/index.html).
-They are usable on both Tokens and Roles and are composed of the following elements:
+They are usable on both tokens and roles and are composed of the following elements:

 * **Service Name** - The name of the service.
 * **Datacenters** - A list of datacenters the effective policy is valid within.
 (Optional)